 Dr. Charles Benjamin

-Dr. Benjamin has over twenty-five years of experience in international development, with extensive experience in community development and natural resources management though the Middle East and Africa.
+Dr. Benjamin has over twenty-five years of experience in international development, with extensive experience in community development and natural resources management throughout the Middle East and Africa.
 He began his affiliation with the Near East Foundation in 1993 as Country Director in Morocco.
 Before joining NEF he spent several years in Morocco as a Fulbright Scholar and as a Peace Corps Volunteer.
 After leaving Morocco, Dr. Benjamin was Senior Manager for a large international development consulting firm based in Washington DC and a Professor of International Environment Issues and Development at Williams College in Williamstown (MA).
 Dr. Benjamin became NEF’s President in 2010.
 Under Dr. Benjamin’s leadership, NEF has seen steady growth.
 Dr. Benjamin holds a PhD from the University of Michigan with a focus on decentralization and local institutional development in West Africa.
 He is a published author in the areas of natural resource management and policy.

 Senior Vice President and Chief Financial Officer